Our Pipeline

 We believe the TetraBi antibody format of ABP-102 provides a potentially transformative approach to immuno- oncology.
 The TetraBi antibody format features two affinity-tuned binding sites, and thus bivalent binding for the tumor antigen, creating a stronger connection to the tumor cell compared to monovalent binding.
 In addition, the placement of the CD3 binding domain in the middle, or hinge region, of the TetraBi antibody format results in a therapeutic candidate that, in preclinical studies, selectively activates T cells only in the presence of tumor cells.
 We have designed ABP-102 as a highly potent therapeutic agent with the goal of a favorable safety profile and potential for an enhanced therapeutic window.

-We are leveraging the TetraBi antibody format of ABP-102 to pursue a broad pipeline of immuno-oncology agents that target highly expressed antigens on a diverse range of tumor types, as depicted in the following chart.
-Our platform of T cell engagers has the potential to translate into an industry-leading pipeline of therapeutic agents with the goal of improving the treatment of patients.
+We are leveraging the TetraBi antibody format of ABP-102 to pursue a broad pipeline of immuno-oncology agents that target highly expressed antigens on a diverse range of tumor types.

 Under the Collaboration Agreement that we entered into with Celltrion in September 2022.
-We received an upfront payment and an equity investment, each in the single digit millions of dollars, in connection with that agreement and we are eligible for net sales milestone payments of up to $1.75 billion and development milestone payments of up to $8.0 million.
+We received an upfront payment and an equity investment, in connection with that agreement and we are eligible for net sales milestone payments of up to $1.75 billion and development milestone payments of up to $4.0 million.

 ABP 201: Bispecific antibody for Wet AMD/Diabetic Macular Edema